The application period for Fall 2024 Kishwaukee College Foundation scholarships is

 If the student feels that the decision of the immediate supervisor is arbitrary or

-capricious or if he/she has new evidence to present, he/she may appeal the decision
+capricious or if he/she/they has/have new evidence to present, he/she/they may appeal

-in writing to the next level of supervision or an individual designated by the Director
+the decision in writing to the next level of supervision or an individual designated

-A copy of the appeal must be submitted to the Director of Student Success.
+A copy of the appeal must be submitted to the Director.

 Upon appropriate review, the appellate determination must be communicated in writing